agilexrm-docs/docs/guides/AgileDialogs-UserGuide.md

 ![](media/AgileDialogsUserGuide/AgileDialogsUserGuide_19.png)

 It is possible to filter the results by typing on the Textbox.
-After clicking on the “filter” button, the filtered results are shown:
+After clicking on the "filter" button, the filtered results are shown:

 ![](media/AgileDialogsUserGuide/AgileDialogsUserGuide_20.png)